Rouji/discord_history/README.md

 # Discord History Downloader

 This script downloads Discord chat history and saves it in a nice text format.
+The primary use case is to save history from selected important channels to be able to access and search it locally. **Requires Python 3.6+**.

 ## Installation